rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 - Does anybody know the name of this algorithm?
 I think that it is a big improvement over the Hwang-Lin algorithm.
 So if you know the name, I *really* would like to know it.
 If not, I call dibs.
 I find this tremendously useful and use it in several of my open source libraries such as [abc](https://github.com/rklaehn/abc) and [intervalset](https://github.com/rklaehn/intervalset), as well as in proprietary libraries for my current employer.

 - I am pretty convinced that this algorithm is asymptotically optimal, just like Hwang-Lin.
 But I don't really know how to prove this.
 Anybody have any hints how to approach something like this?

+- Does anybody know an implementation of the Hwang-Lin merge algorithm in java?
+I would like to do comparative benchmarks.